Jepleting/Jepleting/README.md

-Hello,I am Jepleting Linah,

-I am interested in Data Science,Data Analytics and Machine Learning.
+Hello,I am Jepleting Linah,a curious ,enthusiastic and highly motivated individual who is interested in Data Science,Data Analytics and Machine Learning.

 Currently I am learning Data Analytics which is a very exciting experience for me.